breezy-team/breezy/doc/user_manual/configuration.rst

     The command used to build a source package if the ``--short`` or ``-S`` options are used.
 Overriden if ``--builder`` or ``--quick`` are given on the command line.
-(Defaults to ``dpkg-buildpackage -rfakeroot -uc -us -S``).
+(Defaults to ``debuild -S``).
 Will only be read from the config file in your home directory.

 The idea is that certain options can be set in ``.bzr-builddeb/default.conf`` that apply to the package on all systems, or that there is a default that is